ChemxBigData/Science-CrossCoupling/README.md

 This code tutorial is for study use only, not for any commercial use.

+# Prerequisites

+Basic knowledges of data analysis, data mining with python.
+Python packages used in this tutorial include pandas, numpy, matplotlib/matplotlib.pyplot, scikit-learn.

+Depends on how much time you have to learn these skills.
+In your first month, you can start with "Data Scientist with Python" track on DataCamp.
+After this, you should have a basic sense of python in data analysis.
+Then, I would suggest you read these two books: Python for Data Analysis (by Wes Mckinney, the author of pandas) and Hands-On Machine Learning with Sckikit-Learn & Tensorflow (by Aurelien Geron).
+The first book talks about data analysis with pandas, numpy in details.
+The second book focuses on machine learning, a lot codes and also necessary math for machine learning.

 # Software

 * Python 3.7: data analysis, machine learning